Praons is the general name for a family of

 form sufficiently rigid wave structure of the photon, rotating during its

-the electron transition from the second level to the first level in the
+electron transition from the second level to the first level in the hydrogen

-the antineutrino energy, to which we must add the sum of the kinetic energies
+antineutrino energy, to which we must add the sum of the kinetic energies of

 energies of the electron and the proton is minimal, and the antineutrino energy